12StoneDesigns/CryptoSage/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to https://github.com/12StoneDesigns/CryptoSage.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author